 The application of a few drops of grapefruit seed extract dissolved in water on the gum line with a cotton ball can also help in keeping your dog’s teeth clean.

-The following sections discuss the best dog plaque removal products.
+The above sections have listed the best dog plaque removal products.
 Using them daily will help you keep your dog’s teeth clean.

 HOW DOES DOG DENTAL INSURANCE HELP?